The next ten years will radically change freight transport by road. Where they still exist, drivers will take on entirely new roles.

 The transportation of the future is intelligent, networked and automated.
 In the public debate, the use of autonomous commercial vehicles is not discussed as much as the topic of automated passenger cars.
 Probably because it affects most people only indirectly.
 The development in this area is progressing rapidly.
 Driverless trucks could be rolling along the roads much sooner than expected.
 Compared to traffic in urban areas, the challenges for automating transportation on highways are less complex.
 At the same time, the business advantage of autonomous transports is enormous.
 In the rather low-margin logistics industry, this is a decisive argument.
 It is therefore not surprising that all established manufacturers, major logistics service providers and numerous start-ups are pushing the issue of autonomous trucks.

-They are all working flat out to automate their Vehicles.
-Where the journey is headed is shown by pilot projects such as the test operation of the MAN Platooning Technology.
-On the A9 between Nuremberg and Munich, since 2018 self-driving trucks on the road for Schenker, the first practical application networked truck convoys in Germany.
-Two trucks with trailers drive in the Distance of 15 meters along the A9.
-The front truck is still being driven by a driver steers, the rear one is controlled by a computer.
-Volvo Trucks also tests autonomous trucks.
-The Volvo Vera tractor unit is an autonomous electric vehicle that is designed for common containers and trailers and is available with significantly lower emissions and low noise levels.
-It was installed on the presented at last year’s IAA and no longer even has a Driver’s cab.
+They are all working flat out to automate their vehicles.
+Pilot projects such as the test operation of MAN platooning technology show where the journey is heading.
+Self-driving trucks have been on the road for Schenker on the A9 between Nuremberg and Munich since 2018, the first practical use of networked truck convoys in Germany.
+Two trucks with trailers drive along the A9 at a distance of 15 meters.
+The front truck is still driven by a driver, while the rear truck is controlled by a computer.
+Volvo Trucks is also testing autonomous trucks.
+The Volvo Vera tractor unit is an autonomous electric vehicle that is designed for standard containers and trailers and operates with significantly lower exhaust emissions and low noise levels.
+It was presented at last year’s IAA and no longer even has a driver’s cab.
 It is controlled and monitored by a control center.

-The next ten years will see a gradual transition from driver assistance systems (Levels 1 to 2) to highly automated Driving (Level 4) show.
-Experts anticipate a broader introduction of Level 4 trucks around the year 2025.
-By 2030, completely autonomous driving trucks on the roads (level 5).
-The decisive factors here are not so much technological hurdles, but the legal situation.
+The next ten years will see a gradual transition from driver assistance systems (levels 1 to 2) to highly automated driving (level 4).
+Experts expect a broader introduction of level 4 trucks around 2025.
+Fully autonomous trucks could be on the roads by 2030 (level 5).
+The decisive factor here is not so much the technological hurdles, but the legal situation.
 This leads to uncertainties in forecasting when driverless trucks will be used as standard.
-Still the law stipulates that a driver must at least be on board.
+The law still stipulates that a driver must at least be on board.

 Professional driver – a job with a secure future?